TERMINATOR: Learning Optimal Exit Points for Early Stopping in Chain-of-Thought Reasoning: : Methodology

 \subsection{Early Answer Extraction, Identification, and Verification}

-Our early answer extraction, identification, and verification pipeline (\cref{fig:data-curation}) is a critical component of our data curation process; at its core is an LRM that (1) extracts the final answer \ans from final solution \bff (answer extraction), (2) identifies the earliest logical arrival to \ans in \bfr (answer identification), (3) verifies that the extraction step was successful (answer verification).
-And finally (4) we extract the exact position of \ans from the \rtx (token-index extraction). \looseness=-1
+Our early answer extraction, identification, and verification pipeline (\cref{fig:data-curation}) is a critical component of our data curation process; at its core is an LRM that (1) extracts the final answer \ans from final solution \bff (answer extraction), (2) identifies the earliest logical arrival to \ans in \bfr (answer identification), (3) verifies that the extraction step was successful (answer verification). \chreplaced[id=AN]{Finally,}{And finally} (4) we extract the exact position of \ans from the \rtx (token-index extraction). \looseness=-1

 {\bf Rationale.} Extracting the position of \ans is not trivial.
 Human inspection and annotation of \rtx[s] is one route, but it is expensive and not scalable.
-Our early attempts at answer extraction, identification, and verification relied solely on fuzzy pattern matching, leading to many false positives despite accommodating as many edge cases as possible.
-The primary challenge is that identifying the answer position within a \rtx is a semantic search problem that cannot be reliably solved with fuzzy or regex pattern matching, which we illustrate by three failure modes: \begin{enumerate} \item \textbf{Numerical answers.} A numerical value may appear frequently throughout the \rtx in intermediate calculations, problem restatements, or discarded solution attempts, making it impossible to distinguish these occurrences from the true final answer by pattern alone.
-For example, if the final answer is \texttt{x = 42}, the value \texttt{42} may appear dozens of times in prior reasoning steps. \item \textbf{Mathematical expressions.} The same mathematical object can be represented in many syntactically distinct forms.
-For instance, $\texttt{x}^{\texttt{2}}$, \texttt{x**2}, \texttt{pow(x,2)}, and \texttt{x} $\cdot$ \texttt{x} are semantically equivalent but would not be matched by any single pattern.
-Differences in \LaTeX{} formatting, Unicode symbols, and whitespace further compound this. \item \textbf{Python functions.} A Python function may not appear as a contiguous block anywhere in the \rtx; instead, it may be generated line by line, interspersed with commentary.
-The final reconstructed answer, therefore, does not exist verbatim in the text, making positional matching fundamentally ill-posed. \end{enumerate} Using an LRM for all three steps confirmed that the earliest answer positions can be reliably extracted. \looseness=-1
+Our early attempts at answer extraction, identification, and verification relied solely on fuzzy pattern matching, resulting in many false positives despite our best efforts to accommodate as many edge cases as possible.
+The primary challenge is that identifying the answer position within a \rtx is a semantic search problem that cannot be reliably solved with fuzzy or regex pattern matching \chreplaced[id=AN]{for numerical answers, mathematical expressions, and code.
+Examples where pattern matching fails for these three is given in \cref{app:ans-pos-fail-modes}.}{, which we illustrate by three failure modes:} Using an LRM for all three cases confirmed that the earliest answer positions can be reliably extracted. \looseness=-1